cloudnative-pg/cloudnative-pg/docs/src/supported_releases.md

 If you are looking for professional support, please refer to the ["Support" page in the website](https://cloudnative-pg.io/support/).
-Such vendors might provide service level agreements that include extended support timeframes.
+The vendors listed there might provide service level agreements that included extended support timeframes.